-Designing, producing and accelerating the deployment of next-generation machinery, equipment and instrumentation to manufacture, characterise and test innovative materials and make products from them from them Outcomes Ensuring value leverage to innovations across all manufacturing sectors.
+Designing, producing and accelerating the deployment of next-generation machinery, equipment and instrumentation to manufacture, characterise and test innovative materials and make products from them

+Ensuring value leverage to innovations across all manufacturing sectors.

 Manufacturing and rapid translation of materials innovation for specific engineering challenges to allow production at scale with the required levels of quality control.

-Strengthening the UK's machinery capability through next-generation design, production and rapid deployment of manufacturing infrastructure that is sustainable by Enabled design. by 📕 Key interventions A cross-industry-academia process to signal to machinery developers the types of machinery, equipment and instrumentation required to make, characterise and test innovative materials and new products made from them, overseen by the Advanced Machinery and Productivity Institute.
+Strengthening the UK's machinery capability through next-generation design, production and rapid deployment of manufacturing infrastructure that is sustainable by design.

+A cross-industry-academia process to signal to machinery developers the types of machinery, equipment and instrumentation required to make, characterise and test innovative materials and new products made from them, overseen by the Advanced Machinery and Productivity Institute.

 M&E Innovation programme supported by the application of made smarter principles and sustainable by design methods and technologies to align M&E development requirements with end-product manufacture.

 Improve technical education, especially for the younger workforce, ensuring enough people are trained in the mechanical, electrical, and increasingly digital skills required by the sector.

-A mechanism to connect the research, translation and scale-up ecosystem with market opportunities (involving industry (at all levels), government (national and Underpinned Ьу Strong advanced M&E and instrumentation sectors.
+A mechanism to connect the research, translation and scale-up ecosystem with market opportunities (involving industry (at all levels), government (national and local) and academia.

+Strong advanced M&E and instrumentation sectors.

 Materials innovation community.

 Research and development network.

-Existing strategies and capabilities such as: securing technology-critical metals for Britain; UK critical minerals strategy, Advanced Machinery and Provid solution s to Solve industry challenges Identification of current and future manufacturing capabilities required by the materials innovation community and end users.
+Existing strategies and capabilities such as: securing technology-critical metals for Britain; UK critical minerals strategy, Advanced Machinery and productivity Institute (AMPI).

+Identification of current and future manufacturing capabilities required by the materials innovation community and end users.

 Improved business competitiveness by accessing high-value markets and driving new business opportunities.

 Reinvigorating the UK M&E sector to translate materials innovation development into products, improving the overall value add to the economy.